Jarus77/Jarus77/ReadMe.md

 Mostly I do work with companies, so don't push a lot of codes here..,

-Some of my work are:
+Some of my works are:

 1. Markdrop(Python Package): https://pypi.org/project/markdrop/
 2. Thirukural AI : thirukural.ai